 \subsection{Results of Expert Iteration}

-As Tab.~\ref{tab:leanwkbk_results} shows, we are able to prove/disprove a total of 17.0\% of the Lean-workbook-plus problems, making a noticeable improvement from we release Lean-workbook-plus.
-These proved and disproved statements and corresponding tactics and states have been released at \url{https://huggingface.co/datasets/internlm/Lean-Workbook}.
-We also unveiled more facts about the expert iteration process, including the distribution of the auto-formalized problem set, the efficacy of our method, etc.
+As Tab.~\ref{tab:leanwkbk_results} shows, a total of 17.0\% of the Lean-workbook-plus problems are proved or disproved, making a noticeable improvement since the release of Lean-Workbook.
+These proved and disproved statements and their corresponding tactics and states have been released.
+We also revealed more facts about the expert iteration process, especially the efficacy of our CG method.

-\paragraph{The consumption of CPU/GPU resources.} The search process involves a collaboration of CPU and GPU resources.
+\paragraph{Scaling CPU/GPU Computation in Expert Iteration.} The search process involves a collaboration of CPU and GPU resources.
 Given the fixed amount of active GPUs and CPUs, the GPU time consumed is proportional to the total CPU time (in our case, approximately 1:11).
-In summary, we consumed approximately 21,364 CPU days throughout the entire expert iteration process.
+In summary, approximately 21,364 CPU days are consumed throughout the entire expert iteration process.
 However, these search budgets are not uniformly distributed across all formalized problems.
 Easier problems are more likely to be solved in the early rounds of iteration, thereby ceasing to consume search resources in later rounds.
 The search consumption of each problem is a key indicator of the distribution of problem difficulty and can provide valuable insights for further scaling.
-In our case, we selected the CPU time consumed per successful proof as an estimate of resource consumption expectations.Consider the set of problems \( S = \{s_i\} \).
+In our case, we selected the CPU time consumed per successful proof as an estimate of resource consumption expectations.
+Consider the set of problems \( S = \{s_i\} \).
 For each problem \( s_i \), let \( P_{s_i} \) denote the set of all attempts, and \( T_{s_i,j} \) represent the time spent on the \( j \)-th attempt of problem \( s_i \).
 Define the indicator function \( \text{valid}(s_i,j) \), which equals 1 if the \( j \)-th attempt on problem \( s_i \) results in a valid solution, and 0 otherwise.
 The CPU time consumed per successful proof, \( C_{s_i} \), is given by: $C_{s_i} = \frac{\sum_{j} T_{s_i,j}}{\sum_{j} \text{valid}(s_i,j)}$.
-Table~\ref{tab:leanwkbk_cpu_results} presents a detailed analysis of computational resource consumption.
-A key observation is that the majority of CPU resources are expended on problems that are challenging to prove or disprove.
-Notably, only about 1.5\% of CPU resources are used to solve 17.0\% of the problems, while the remaining 98.5\% of resources yield no successful outcomes.
-Figure~\ref{fig:time-distribution} provides a more granular analysis of the distribution of CPU search time for each problem.
-The graph reveals a peak in the near-zero region, suggesting the presence of numerous trivial problems in our dataset.
-Additionally, a log-linear trend is evident for problems with CPU search times between approximately 10,000 and 30,000 seconds, indicating potential areas for further investigation.